10 Things You Should Avoid at Your Favorite All-You-Can-Eat Buffet

 For some people, an all-you-can-eat buffet isn’t a meal, it’s a challenge.
 But filling plate after plate to get the most for your dollar could compromise your health.
-“That competitive mentality and going in overly hungry set you up for overeating and that awful feeling you get 20 minutes after you’re done,” says Lauri Wright, PhD, a spokesperson for the Academy of Nutrition and Dietetics and chairperson of the department of nutrition and dietetics at the University of North Florida in Jacksonville, FL.
+“That competitive mentality and going in overly hungry set you up for overeating and that awful feeling you get 20 minutes after you’re done,” says Lauri Wright, PhD, a spokesperson for the Academy of Nutrition and Dietetics and chairperson of the department of nutrition and dietetics at the University of North Florida in Jacksonville, Florida.

 “The zone between 40 and 140 degrees Fahrenheit is what we call the danger zone because, at those temperatures, bacteria love to grow,” Feist says.
 To minimize your risk, here are some things to avoid next time you hit the buffet line.
 And before you eat out, you’ll want to find out 13 things restaurant health inspectors wish you knew.